-Exhibit 27: Population by sex, race & ethnicity in Albuquerque NM MSA Source: Census Reporter - https://censusreporter.org/profiles/31000US10740-albuquerque-nm-metro-area/
+Exhibit 28: Population by sex, race & ethnicity in Albuquerque NM MSA Source: Census Reporter - https://censusreporter.org/profiles/31000US10740-albuquerque-nm-metro-area/ a.
+Analysis of workforce development activities, including education and training in the region.
+Include strengths and weaknesses of workforce development activities and capacity to provide the workforce development activities to address the education and skill needs of the workforce, including individuals with barriers to employment, and the employment needs of employers (§679.560(a)(4)

-As shown above in Exhibit 27, 51% of the population in the Central Region is female.
+As shown above in Exhibit 28, 51% of the population in the Central Region is female.
 The population is also notably diverse, with 50% identifying as Hispanic, followed by 36% identifying as White.